YaShock/Tower-Defense/README.md

 ## Running

-Either build or download the jar file and put it in the root directory of repository.
+Either build or download (from release) the jar file and put it in the root directory of repository.
 Then you can run it:
 `java -jar tower-defense.jar`